Laryngeal Cancer: The Basics

 • Looks at a piece of the larynx for cancer cells.

-• Is used to find out the cancer type, how normal it is [grade], and if it has spread.
+• Is used to find out the cancer type, the grade (how the cancer cells look under a microscope compared to normal cells), and if it has spread.

-A pathology report sums up these results and is sent to your healthcare provider, typically 5-10 days after the biopsy.
+A pathology report is a summary of these results and is sent to your provider about 5-10 days after the biopsy.
 This report is an important part of planning your treatment.
-You can ask for a copy of your report for your records.
+You can ask for a copy of the report for your records.

 Staging Laryngeal Cancer